 “Too many cats” is when you’re no longer able to provide a clean, spacious, nurturing, loving environment for your animals.
 It could also mean compromising the health and/or welfare of your cats or yourself.

 Ultimately, the term “too many cats” is going to be different for every person.
 As a Maine Coon breeder, I know what my limits are when it comes to housing, care, maintenance, cleanliness, costs, and socialization based on the space and time that I have right now.
-That is certainly going to different for another breeder who is able to house and care for many more cats than I can.
+That is certainly going to be different for another breeder who is able to house and care for many more cats than I can.

-Where do the cats live
+Where do the cats live?

 Maine Coon Breeders house their cats in different ways.
 Some let the cats live in the house with them.
 Others choose to have a dedicated cattery where the cats live.
 Some also have wonderful outdoor enclosures for their cats.

 Here’s a photo The Sassy Koonz Maine Coon Cattery.
 Click here to see full post [including photos] about the cattery.

-Maine Coon Breeders
+Registered Maine Coon Breeders

-Code of Ethics
+Maine Coon Breeder Code of Ethics

 Maine Coon Show Cats

-Reputation Maine Coon Breeders
+The Reputation of Maine Coon Breeders

 If there’s anyone who has a bad experience, they’ll be the first to speak up!
 It might take a few weeks of posting and vetting responses, but you should be able to get feedback on most of the Maine Coon breeders that you’re interested in buying a kitten from.